ricefield/84words/_words/02-mystical.md

 title: Mystical
 categories: first
 subheading: Mysterious
+published: true
 ---

 ## Scriptures

-Even the Spirit of reality, whom the world cannot receive, because it does not behold Him or know Him; but **you know Him, because He abides with you and shall be in you.** I will not leave you as orphans; I am coming to you.
+Even the Spirit of reality, whom the world cannot receive, because it does not behold Him or know Him; but **you know Him, because He abides with you and shall be in you.** I will not leave you as orphans; I am coming to you.---_John 14:17-18_

 In that day you will know that **I am in My Father, and you in Me, and I in you.**
----_John 14:17-18, 20_
+---_John 14:20_

 To whom God willed to make known what are **the riches of the glory of this mystery among the Gentiles, which is Christ in you,** the hope of glory,
 ---_Col.
 1:27_